hiddenyu/rendezvous/README.md

 - a local font was used by changing a part of the *shape_logic.py* file, although it is purely cosmetic

 To run the game, download all the files and run the file named *main.py*

+Press 'r' at any time to restart the game and go back to the starting screen!